 There are five default roles for your learning site, including Admin, Course Author, Customer Service, Instructor, and Learner.
 Additionally, there are two default roles for Panorama (client) accounts (Client Admin and Client Manager).

-You can view the appropriate permissions for each default role, as well as invite anyone from your organization, to any of the default roles.
-If any of the default roles do not fit your specific needs, you can create a new custom role with customized permissions.
+You can view the appropriate permissions for each default role, as well as invite anyone from your organization, to any of the default roles or custom roles.

 If you have a use case for a dual role, which combines a manager and a learner into one role, see our article on dual roles for guidance, keeping in mind that an email address can be linked to only one account.